mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 along their length.
 These cannot harm a Traveller through clothing but will inject a nasty venom into surface tissues they contact, causing swelling and pain.
-The gasbag is filled with an extremely low- density gas produced by natural reactions within the creature, which are themselves fuelled by exotic compounds.
+The gasbag is filled with an extremely low-density gas produced by natural reactions within the creature, which are themselves fuelled by exotic compounds.
 Rupturing the bag releases the gas, resulting in a burst of flame or a small explosion which scatters parts of the creature.
 These will also burst into flame, creating a minor fire hazard.

 Peak floaters typically drift around hilltops or mountains where the air is cold, feeding on insects